Gen711/Fall18/lab1_blast.md

 sudo apt-get -y upgrade
 ```

 > OK, what are these commands?  `sudo` is the command that tells the computer that we have admin privileges.
 Try running the commands without the sudo -- it will complain that you don't have admin privileges or something like that. *Careful here, using sudo means that you can do something really bad to your own computer -- like delete everything*, so use with caution.
-It's not a big worry when using AWS, as this is a virtual machine- fixing your worst mistake is as easy as just terminating the instance and restarting.
+It's not a big worry when using Jetstream, as this is a virtual machine- fixing your worst mistake is as easy as just terminating the instance and restarting.

 > So now that we have updates the software, lets see how to add new software.
 Same basic command, but instead of the `update` or `upgrade` command, we're using `install`.
 EASY!!

 ```
-sudo apt-get -y install ruby build-essential mcl python python-pip gdebi-core r-base
+sudo apt-get -y install ruby build-essential python python-pip gdebi-core r-base
 ```

-> Install LinuxBrew
+> Install LinuxBrew.
+Linux brew is another package manager, but for scientific software.
+We will use it basically every week!

 ```
 cd